EPCCed/eidf-docs/docs/services/s3/index.md

 The EIDF S3 Service endpoint is https://s3.eidf.ac.uk.

-You can get your EIDF S3 credentials from the [EIDF Portal](https://portal.eidf.ac.uk/) as follows:
+To get your EIDF access key and secret, and also view your storage and bucket quotas:

-1. On the [Your Projects](https://portal.eidf.ac.uk/project/) page, click your project.
+1. On the [Your Projects](https://portal.eidf.ac.uk/project/) page within the EIDF Portal, click your project.
 1. Your select project's page will appear.
 1. If using the portal's 'new project view', click **Your S3 Keys**.
 1. Within the **S3 Access Keys** section, for each S3 account for that project you will see: